 If you listen through a podcast app to podcasts hosted on Captivate, for example through Apple Podcasts or Pocket Casts, here is what happens:

 Most apps or devices download our audio directly from our servers.
-We use this data for our own analysis, and to help our Publishers understand the consumption of their podcasts.
-Just like almost any other podcast host, when you listen to a podcast hosted with us through a podcast app, we get to know five things about you:
+Just like most other podcast hosting platforms, when you listen via a podcast app to a podcast hosted with us, we get to know five things about you: